myoneflag/design-engineering/CONTRIBUTING.md

 # H2X Development Guidelines

+## Principles
+* Product work first, project work second.
+  All the improvements we need to make to the project/code/automation/doc are important, but they need to come SECOND to completing the feature work, bugfixes and development.
+* Test things well.
+  When you say you're done, that should include testing.
+After coding is completed, put on your User hat and use it.
+* Leave code always better than you found it.
+  Never make it messier, or change more than you really need to.
+* Think like a customer.
+  If you did completed the feature as requested, but it doesn't make sense, say so, and make the change to make it better.
+* Work smart.
+  Most problems that we work on optimizing, can be avoided.
+* Pay attention to details.
+  Details in comments in Jira, comments to MRs, details of how it looks and how it works.

 ## Merge requests
 * Make small, specific code changes in MRs.
   It makes development cleaner as we merge in one change at a time.